George Truman Morrell: Early years

 George Truman Morrell was born 29 January 1830 in Dinan, Brittany, France, a British subject.
 He was the second son of a naval officer, Arthur Fleming Morrell, and Elizabeth Reid, who was the daughter of a pay officer at the Plymouth Dockyard.
 His eldest brother, Charles Walter Morrell, died in 1839, aged 11.

 His younger brother, Arthur Morrell, also born in Dinan became a Rear-Admiral in the Royal Navy.

 Career

-Morrell joined the Royal Navy in 1842 at age 12, a first class volunteer aboard HMS Calcutta, Captain George Frederick Rich commanding.
+He joined the Royal Navy in 1842 at age 10, a first class volunteer aboard HMS Calcutta, Captain George Frederick Rich commanding.

 He would spend seven years as a midshipman, before becoming a mate aboard HMS Excellent in 1849.
 He was then acting lieutenant on several occasions, before being confirmed to that rank in 1851.

 In 1866, the Foreign Office reported on "great judgement" displayed by Morrell during a daring expedition up the Niger River aboard HMS Investigator, a journey he documented in his journal.

 During his naval career, Morrell served aboard the following ships: